MGeurts/laravel-9-bootstrap-5-datatables/README.md

 ## Special feature

 <p>The top menu contains in its center a dropdown selector for the year.
-This is implemented as a global session variable [APP].[YEAR] and allows you to easely filter datatable datasets (when needed) to reflect the data concerning the selected year.
-This is extreem helpfull if you manage models that depend on the year, like for instance deliveries, orders, productions, and so on...</p>
+This is implemented as a global session variable <b>[APP].[YEAR]</b> and allows you to easely filter datatable datasets (when needed) to reflect the data concerning the selected year.
+This is extreem helpfull if you manage models that depend on the year, like for instance deliveries, orders, productions, and so on ...</p>

 ## Models implemented